 Update Your Website: check listed hours, landing pages, layout, and even load time.
 While you won’t want to launch a massive re-work just before the busiest time of year, you’ll certainly want to ensure consumers can find you easily and navigate your site efficiently.
 With stay-at-home orders fluctuating and almost every retailer and service provider responding with shifted offerings, online activity is at an all-time high!
 Check to ensure your website is running smoothly this season.

 Ramp Up Social Media Efforts: one of the easiest and most effective ways to reach your consumers this holiday season is social media marketing.
 While you check your website, make sure that your social media business profiles are not only linked but offering significant support!
 Consider shaping a strong editorial calendar with quality graphics - made easily from free sites like Canva - to showcase seasonal offerings, connect with consumers where they spend time online, and drive greater action!

 Be Thorough with Inventory Tracking and Offerings: Before you can kick off any exciting holiday sales or promotions, you’ll want to make sure you can accurately predict your products’ levels, if applicable.
 With high demand in 2020, it’s crucial to confirm your business is equipped to meet the orders.

 Be Sure All Offerings and Hours Are Up to Date: Change of hours or operation time?
-Taking specific COVID precautions?
-Take this opportunity to tell your consumers how you plan to keep them safe and satisfied this holiday season, by updating all crucial information - clearly.
+Take this opportunity to tell your consumers how you plan to keep them safe and satisfied this holiday season by clearly updating all crucial information.
 Think websites, social media, even Google.